citusdata/podyn/README.md

 ./podyn --postgres-jdbc-url "jdbc:postgresql://host:5432/citus?sslmode=require&user=citus&password=pw" --schema --data --citus

-Constructing table schema for table events
+Constructing table schema for table clicks
-Moving data for table events
+Moving data for table clicks
-Adding new column to table events: name text
+Adding new column to table clicks: ip text
-Adding new column to table events: payload jsonb
+Adding new column to table clicks: object text
 ```

 When `--schema` is specified, tables will be created in PostgreSQL as described in the *Schema conversion rules* section.
-When the `--data` argument is specified, all the data in the DynamoDB table is scanned in batches.
-Before a batch is sent to postgres, any fields that did not appear in the existing schema are added as new columns.
-After the new columns are added, `COPY` is used to load the batch into postgres.
+If `--citus` is specified the tables will be distributed by the DynamoDB partition key.
+When the `--data` argument is specified, all the data in the DynamoDB table is scanned in batches and `COPY` is used to load the batch into postgres.

 ## Stream changes from DynamoDB